jeffpar/pcjs/software/pcx86/sys/unix/minix/1.1/pc-at/index.md

         name: None
 ---

-The MINIX 1.1 Operating System for IBM PC/ATs was distributed on five 1.2M disk images:
+[MINIX 1.1 for the IBM PC](../)  was also released for IBM PC ATs on five 1.2M disk images:

  1. BOOT DISKETTE
  2. ROOT FILE SYSTEM